nimbl3/jenkins-config-mobile/README.md

         - UFW should be installed by default in Ubuntu.
 - Configurations
     - Enabling ports
         - There are 2 places to enable ports, which are on the `OS` and `Dashboard`.
-For Digital Ocean, `Ubuntu` is contain inside the droplet.
-Both `Ubuntu` and `Droplet` need to enable the same ports.
-So that `Ubuntu` with specifc ports are reachable.
+For Digital Ocean, `Ubuntu` is contained inside the droplet.
+Both `Ubuntu` and `Droplet` need to be enabled on the same port so that `Ubuntu` can be reachable.
         - Ubuntu Configuration
             - Enable Uncomplicated Firewall
                 - `sudo ufw enable`